Menu

 #include <stdbool.h>

-A boolean variable is declared with the bool keyword and can only take the values true or false:
+A boolean variable is declared with the bool keyword and can take the values true or false:

 bool isProgrammingFun = true;